Shahid Hussain Bokhari

 Shahid H. Bokhari (born 17 January 1952 in Lahore, Pakistan) is a highly cited Pakistani researcher in the field of parallel and distributed computing.
 He is a fellow of both IEEE and ACM.
 Bokhari's ACM Fellow citation states that he received the award for his "research contributions to automatic load balancing and partitioning of distributed processes", while his IEEE Fellow award recognises his "contributions to the mapping problem in parallel and distributed computing".

 At the time of his retirement in 2005, Bokhari was the only IEEE/ACM Fellow and the only Pakistani ISI Highly Cited Researcher resident in Pakistan.
 Bokhari's resignation led to a letter-writing campaign by several of his former students who were dismayed at what they claimed to be mismanagement at the state-run Pakistani universities.

 Early life and education

-A biography of Bokhari can be found at the Department of Biomedical Informatics, Ohio State University, where Dr. Bokhari has been a visiting researcher.
+Bokhari was born on 17 January, 1952 in Lahore, Pakistan.
+He is the son of Mr. Riyaz Hussain Bokhari, who was a federal secretary, Auditor General of Pakistan, chairman of the National Fertilizer Corporation (NFC) and also worked at the Packages Group, Pakistan.